 Phase two is where a lot of the action takes place.
 It is during this pivotal phase that the mentee begins to pursue the goals and objectives set in the foundation stage.

 This is the stage where the mentee becomes the catalyst of success – working hard to create action – which enables reaction from the mentor.
 If the mentee is stagnant during this period, the mentor will have trouble engaging and providing any real value.

 Phase three is the phase at which mentoring really becomes mentoring.
 It is the phase whereby the mentor can start to impasse their wisdom and experience onto the mentee’s behaviours and outcomes.
 It is also the period of the mentorship where the mentee and mentor can work together to revise the goals and objectives of the mentorship – and work together to create working plans for the months and years ahead.

 During this stage, the mentor becomes more responsible for a healthy mentorship.
 If the mentee is actively pursuing their activity and seeking feedback, the mentor should work hard to stay aligned with progress and provide really valuable feedback and analysis.

 Phase 4: Dormancy (9+ months)

-But all good mentorships result in a relationship which can be renewed and leaned on at any point in time.
+But all good mentorships result in a relationship that can be renewed and leaned on at any point in time.
 In the same way that the mentee progress and accumulates new experiences, so does the mentor.
-Mentees will likely find that their great mentors can offer new insights as they become executives, business owners, and even more well travelled.
+Mentees will likely find that their great mentors can offer new insights as they become executives, business owners, and even more well-traveled.

-It’s important to note that none of these phases are mutually exclusive (more than one can be occurring at any one point in time e.g making progress and analysing these progress simultaneously).
+It’s important to note that none of these phases are mutually exclusive (more than one can be occurring at any one point in time e.g making progress and analyzing this progress simultaneously).

 It is also important to note that there is absolutely no reason that an individual cannot be engaged in a number of different phases with a number of different mentors.